Global leadership development | About us | News | Blog | Contact us

 developing bonds between our two great cities.I know previous

 Common Purpose projects have delivered some creative, innovative

 solutions to different problems and I can't wait to see the ideas

 internationally and build relationships across cultural boundaries

 has never been more important.
-The Dao Xiang Venture will connect
+Dao Xiang will connect future

-future leaders from two of the most exciting cities in the world
+leaders from two of the most exciting cities in the world and

 Shanghai, growing and strengthening the bond between these two